-The very first bathhouse you come to as you stroll towards the famed Arlington Hotel is Lamar Bathhouse.
-This building, with its gorgeous white stucco Spanish style façade, was opened in 1923.
-It was unique to the eight in that it offered a selection of tub lengths.
+Lamar Bathhouse is the first bathhouse you come to as you stroll toward the famed Arlington Hotel.
+With its gorgeous white stucco Spanish style façade, this building opened in 1923.
+It was unique to the eight because it offered a selection of tub lengths.
 I love a good long, deep tub, so I could imagine myself rubbing elbows with the likes of Andrew Carnegie here.
-Today, Lamar is home to the park’s offices as well as Bathhouse Row Emporium where you can locate your souvenirs and the latest in spa apparels.
-It’s totally worth a stop to see the amazing tile work in the foyer/shop.
+Today, Lamar is home to the park’s offices and Bathhouse Row Emporium, where you can locate your souvenirs and the latest in spa apparel.
+It’s worth a stop to see the excellent tile work in the foyer/shop.

 Next to Lamar sits the oldest operation on Bathhouse Row.
 Opening in 1912, Buckstaff has been in service since its beginning.
-If you are looking for an experience that is more vintage, then Buckstaff should be on your list.
-When you walk in, you will find services much like you would a hundred years ago.
+If you are looking for a more vintage experience, Buckstaff should be on your list.
+You will find services much like you would a hundred years ago when you walk in.
 Their bath packages include the famed thermal mineral water bath that drew patrons to this area long ago.
 If you want to make this a stop, it’s best to call ahead and make an appointment.

 Venturing on down the lane, you’ll come to what I consider the first of my three favorite ladies.
 Ozark bath sits upon a hill in a Spanish Colonial style.
-Two towers flank the grand porch where you are welcomed to sit and watch those passing by.
+Two towers flank the grand porch, where you are welcome to sit and watch those passing by.
 While the Ozark looks grand on the outside, they were more conservative with the interior to cater to the middle class.
 Today’s version of the Ozark Bath hosts the Hot Springs National Park Cultural Center’s gallery.
-As you browse around you will get a glimpse of the past with stunning local artwork and preserved architectural pieces of the bathhouses.
+As you browse, you will get a glimpse of the past with stunning local artwork and preserved architectural pieces of the bathhouses.

 As you continue down the row, you will find yourself at the beautiful Quapaw Baths.
-With its grand dome and covered porch, this Spanish style bathhouse is the largest and most stunning of the eight.
-If you are looking for a more modern spa service, then consider making a stop at Quapaw Baths.
-Recently renovated in 2008, you can schedule services ranging from the traditional baths, steam caves, massages and their unique public thermal pools.
+With its grand dome and covered porch, this Spanish-style bathhouse is the largest and most stunning of the eight.
+If you are looking for a more modern spa service, consider stopping at Quapaw Baths.
+Renovated in 2008, you can schedule services ranging from the traditional baths, steam caves, massages and their unique public thermal pools.
 During the spring and summer, reservations are highly recommended.
 So make sure to contact them if you are interested in their spa services.

 No trip to Bathhouse Row is complete without a stop by the legendary Fordyce Bathhouse.
 Constructed in 1914-1915, it was built to be the grandest of the eight.
 And it really was!
 This three-storied brick bathhouse offered every modern-day amenity known during that time.
-Its services were geared toward mind and beauty, but also those who suffered from many common ailments of the day would come to experience the healing hot springs waters.
+Its services were geared toward mind and beauty.
+Those who suffered from many common ailments of the day would come to experience the healing hot springs waters.
 Today, the Fordyce is home to Hot Springs National Park Visitor’s Center.
 Visiting this bathhouse is a true step back in time.
-As you come into the main foyer, the marbled walls and intricately tiled flooring welcomes you.
+As you come into the main foyer, the marbled walls and intricately tiled flooring welcome you.
 As you tour through the bathhouse, you can view the bathing ritual from beginning to end.
-This includes service areas of beauty, a full-service gym and parlor’s where patrons would socialize.
+This includes service areas of beauty, a full-service gym and parlors where patrons would socialize.